If you think there are no nice, affordable housing opportunities for people with disabilities, it may be that you haven’t made enough phone calls yet.

 If you have a mental health diagnosis and history of homelessness, many Supportive Housing programs are great!
 Try contacting homeless resource programs in your area.
 Also, try Googling the name of your state or city and the words “Supportive Housing” or “Supported Housing.”
 Here is an example of supportive housing in Virginia.
 Also, ask at your local Community based mental health center,

 Keep at it!
 Dandelion made more than 200 phone calls when looking for good housing.
 She found a great, super cheap, clean, safe, disability-accessible place in just four months.
-If you haven’t made at least 100-200 phone calls, you haven’t even started looking!
+If you haven’t made 100 phone calls yet, don’t give up hope!
 Dandelion Gets Nice, Affordable Housing QUICKLY

 In some cases, a Social Worker or Case Worker may know about more housing opportunities, or may be able to help you get on waiting lists.
 You should still look on your own as well!
 There may be many more opportunities that your Social Worker does not know about: How to Get a Social Worker